GIMP from Source

 The official distribution of GIMP is the source code, distributed in tar files from the GIMP FTP site and its mirrors.
-The same source code can be compiled to create binaries for different platforms such as Linux, Windows, MacOS X, Solaris and many others.
+The same source code can be compiled to create binaries for different platforms such as GNU/Linux, Microsoft Windows, macOS, Solaris and many others.

 Stable releases